eourcs/LockFreeCuckooHash/finalreport.md

 std::vector<std::array<Hash_entry*, 2>> hazard_pointer_record;
 ```
 The general data structure is fairly similar to that of other cuckoo hash tables.
-We allocate two tables
+We allocate two tables which contain `Count_ptr`'s

 #### Search